 This event is much more than just the food alone.
 It is usually an all day occasion from the preparation, through to the eating and cleaning up where families come together to celebrate one of the most special occasions of the year.

 What is in a traditional Irish Christmas Dinner?
-Irish families usually enjoy a dinner of roast turkey and ham, with roast vegetables such as potatoes and carrots, and perhaps even some Brussels sprouts.
+In Ireland Christmas food that families usually enjoy includes a dinner of roast turkey and ham, with roast vegetables such as potatoes and carrots, and perhaps even some Brussels sprouts.
 Flavored herb stuffing along with gravy and bread sauce top off the meal.
 Goose, duck or fish are alternative, less popular mains for a traditional Irish meal.

 For anyone who still has any room left after the main meal, then come the desserts!
 These are usually mince pies, sherry trifle and the almost obligatory Christmas Pudding.